 From here you can get to dozens of interesting places, including the High Tatras Mountains, in one to three hours: Castles, great manor houses, caverns, monasteries, wineries, national parks with good hiking, skiing, rafting, cycling, and, yes, golf.

-Our own Slovakian golf adventure has taken us to the foot of the Tatra mountains – in the little village of Velka Lomnica to be precise: To hell with the common thinking, we’re made of sterner stuff, and we’re inquisitive, we’re bold adventurers going where not many golfers have gone before....
-Plus, we got invited by the Black Stork Golf resort.
+Our own Slovakian golf adventure has taken us to the foot of the Tatra mountains – in the little village of Velka Lomnica to be precise: To hell with the common thinking, we’re made of sterner stuff, and we’re inquisitive, we’re bold adventurers going where not many golfers have gone before...
+Plus, we got invited to the Black Stork Golf resort.